antaz/llm/README.md

 ##
 # At this point a single request is made to the provider
-# See 'LLM::LazyThread#each' for more details
+# See 'LLM::MessageQueue' for more details
-bot.thread.each do |message|
+bot.messages.each do |message|
   print "[#{message.role}] ", message.content, "\n"
 end